 The Brigham Young University Bachelor of Science in Entrepreneurial Management is designed to assist in the development of skills, experiences and connections to further a career as an entrepreneur, startup founder, or employee with in-depth expertise.
 Students are exposed to hands-on projects and real-life case discussions while they learn a broad skillset that helps understand the infrastructure of organizations.

-This is a limited program, with only forty students accepted per year.
+This is a limited affordable entrepreneurship degree program, with only forty students accepted per year.
 The university’s mission is in education, scholarship and service to members of The Church of Jesus Christ of Latter-day Saints and to the world.
 The school was named for J. Willard and Alice S. Marriott in 198.
 Giving back to the community is a huge opportunity for students to grow both personally and professionally.
 There are a number of things to do within the city, allowing students to learn and enjoy the campus and all their surroundings have to offer.

 Degree: Entrepreneurial Management, BS